AndreiChertkov/fpcross/README.md

 with known f(x, t), initial condition r0(x) and scalar diffusion coefficient D by fast and accurate tensor based methods with cross approximation in the tensor-train (TT) format.

+## NOTE !!!

+The code in this repository and the description below are not relevant.
+The working version of the code is in the [colab notebook fpcross](https://colab.research.google.com/drive/18UcW4_4jNDYPK4pnxtAcmh8rWDcGvkHG?usp=sharing).
+The repository will be updated soon.

+> See also [colab notebook fpcross_recent](https://colab.research.google.com/drive/1yCFdhs9eec4bx3gDTy2J4w5d41MzvXUe?usp=sharing) with some auxiliary (outdated) code.

 ## Requirements

 1. [Python](https://www.python.org) programming language (version >= 3.7).